 2. Directory Structure

 First, create a dedicated directory for your Lemmy configuration and data.
+This structure will hold all necessary config files.

 # Create the main directory